Bira/octopus-carnival/_posts/2023-06-25-dungeon-fantasy-wealth.md

 These dimensions are apparently universal standards, and their value comes from their precious metal content.
-If you find a chest of thousand-year-old gold coins in an ancient dungeon, you can carry them back to town and spend them on the market right away.
+If you find a chest of thousand-year-old gold coins from an extinct civilization in a dungeon, you can carry them back to town and spend them on the market right away.
 Finding "non-standard" coins is usually a rare special case.

-Unfortunately, though their physical dimensions are identical, their values seem to be derived from completely different assumptions.
+Unfortunately, though their physical dimensions are identical across both systems, their values seem to be derived from completely different assumptions.

 ## What Money Buys